By Jane Searing, CPA

 Less – tax imposed by chapter 1 on the business enterprise for the taxable year; and

-Less – an amount for a reasonable reserve* for working capital and other business needs of the business enterprise.
+Less – an amount for a reasonable reserve for working capital and other business needs of the business enterprise.
+Until Treasury provides additional guidance defining a reasonable reserves, this will be an amount the organization can support with a reasoned business argument.

 Third requirement: Operational Independence